noemidmjn/weather-app/README.md

 # weather-app

-this project was created because I couldn't sleep.
+this project was created because I couldn't sleep